Royal Lao Army: Structure

 The chain of command of the Royal Lao Army was placed under the Ministry of Defense in Vientiane.
-The country was divided into five military regions, roughly corresponding to the areas of the country's 13 provinces.
+The country was divided into five military districts termed Military Regions (MR), roughly corresponding to the areas of the country's 13 provinces.
+The Military Regions were the basis of the warlordism culture that affected the RLA and the FAR High Command, with most of the MR Commanders running their zones like private fiefdoms.